 BA Political Science (University of New Brunswick – Saint John 2003); MA Political Science (McGill University 2004); PhD Political Science (McGill University 2009); Postdoctoral fellow (Canada Research Chair in Electoral Studies – Université de Montréal 2009-10).

-My research focuses on political participation and behaviour, electoral politics, public opinion, and Canadian politics.
-My most recent work explores the mechanisms that influence voters as they deliberate upon their vote choice and political preferences.
-I have been especially interested in the interaction between political cognition, political interest and contextual factors that influence the effort allotted to the vote deliberation process and preference formation.
+My primary areas of interest include political participation and behaviour, electoral politics, public opinion, and Canadian politics.
+I am currently engaged in research projects that employ online experiments to assess how individuals form political preferences.
+I have been especially interested in the interaction between political cognition, political interest and contextual factors that influence the effort allotted to the deliberation process and the preferences that are formed.